 Shadow

-Viral exanthema hits 32 students at NOHS
+Viral exanthem hits 32 students at NOHS

-Viral exanthema also known as “makayha”, an eruptive skin rash that is often related to a viral infection, has hit 32 students at the Negros Occidental High School, Dr. Sheila Blancia, NOHS Medical Officer III, said Thursday, Oct.
+Viral exanthem, also known as “makayha”, an eruptive skin rash that is often related to a viral infection, has hit 32 students at the Negros Occidental High School, Dr. Sheila Blancia, NOHS Medical Officer III, said Thursday, Oct.
 17.

 If a child shows symptoms of the virus medical attention should be sought, she said.